acezen3d/AzStandardShadersDocument/lighting_properties.md

 - Yes, show specular highlights in shadows and they're controlled by `ShadowIntensity`.

 ### ShadowTransitionPower
 The power of the transition gradient at the light-dark boundaries.
-It fine-tunes the lighting by adjusting the falloff of the diffuse term of the direct lighting, so it is not physically correct.
+It fine-tunes the lighting by adjusting the falloff of the diffuse term of direct illumination, so it is not physically correct.
 However, for artistic style purposes, we could create a smoother transition at the light-dark boundaries with this property.
 This allows us to choose whether to make the light-dark boundaries appear as smooth as they would in gamma space, even when rendering in linear space ([Differences between linear and gamma color space](https://docs.unity3d.com/2019.4/Documentation/Manual/LinearRendering-LinearOrGammaWorkflow.html)).
 The default value 0 means no fine-tuning.

 ## Keywords